afroditeapp/afrodite-backend/crates/api_client/docs/CommonAdminApi.md

 > post_request_update_software(software_options, reboot, reset_data)
 Request updating new software from manager instance.

 Reboot query parameter will force reboot of the server after update.
 If it is off, the server will be rebooted when the usual reboot check is done.
 Reset data query parameter will reset data like defined in current app-manager version.
-If this is true then specific capability is needed for completing this request.  # Capablities Requires admin_server_maintenance_update_software.
+If this is true then specific permission is needed for completing this request.  # Permissions Requires admin_server_maintenance_update_software.
 Also requires admin_server_maintenance_reset_data if reset_data is true.

 ### Parameters